rht-labs/enablement-docs/3-revenge-of-the-automated-testing/README.md

 As a learner you will be able to

 * Understand the why behind TDD
-* Implement a feature using TDD for frontend and backend
+* Implement a feature using TDD for front end and backend
 * Write end to end tests for the feature and run them in CI

 ## Tools and Frameworks